 Every domain name you own should be:

-Other embarrassing domain name misinterpretations can come from domains like ‘IPAnywhere.com’ or Axial.com, an adult toy company–not to be confused with Axial.net, a venture-backed fintech company that launched years prior to the .com.
+Other embarrassing domain name misinterpretations can come from other domains like ‘IPAnywhere.com’ or Axial.com, an adult toy company–not to be confused with Axial.net, a venture-backed fintech company that launched years prior to the .com.
 It’s the perfect example of being careful with your branding as you never know who might brand jack you.

 You really need to think hard before choosing a domain name.